 One of the most common criticisms of the cryptocurrency space is the idea of utility.
 The argument is that cryptocurrency has so little utility and, without utility, cannot possibly have value.

-Personally I think that idea is factually ridiculous, people use cryptocurrency every day, people use it to settle transactions, make investments, Bitcoin was even used to settle an international trade between countries recently.
+That idea is factually ridiculous, people use cryptocurrency every day, people use it to settle transactions, make investments, Bitcoin was even used to settle an international trade between countries recently.

 However, there are certainly cryptocurrencies that provide more utility than others.
 If you take even some large cap tokens, such as Stellar or XRP, they provide very little utility today, at least for the average person.
 Many (maybe even most) other coins provide little utility and are merely concepts at this moment.